About Your Gastrectomy Surgery

 Your first appointment after surgery will be in 1 to 3 weeks after you leave the hospital.
 Your nurse will give you instructions on how to make this appointment, including the phone number to call.

-After surgery for a serious illness, you may have new and upsetting feelings.
-Many people say they felt weepy, sad, worried, nervous, irritable, and angry at one time or another.
+You may have new and upsetting feelings after a surgery for a serious illness.
+Many people say they felt weepy, sad, worried, nervous, irritable, or angry at one time or another.
 You may find that you cannot control some of these feelings.
 If this happens, it’s a good idea to seek emotional support.
+Your healthcare provider can refer you to MSK’s Counseling Center.
+You can also reach them by calling 646-888-0200.

 The first step in coping is to talk about how you feel.
 Family and friends can help.
-Your nurse, doctor, and social worker can reassure, support, and guide you.
-It’s always a good idea to let these professionals know how you, your family, and your friends are feeling emotionally.
-Many resources are available to patients and their families.
-Whether you are in the hospital or at home, the nurses, doctors, and social workers are here to help you and your family and friends handle the emotional aspects of your illness.
+We can also reassure, support, and guide you.
+It’s always a good idea to let us know how you, your family, and your friends are feeling emotionally.
+Many resources are available to you and your family.
+We’re here to help you and your family and friends handle the emotional aspects of your illness.
+We can help no matter if you’re in the hospital or at home.

 Contact your healthcare provider if you have:

-• A fever of 101 °F (38.3 °C) or higher
+• A fever of 101 °F (38.3 °C) or higher.

-• Shortness of breath
+• Shortness of breath.

-• Warmer than normal skin around your incision
+• The skin around your incision is warmer than usual.

-• Increased discomfort in the area
+• You have more discomfort in the area around your incision.

-• Increased redness around your incision
+• The skin around your incision is getting more red.

 Support services